AppImage/docs.appimage.org/source/substitutions.rst

 .. |appimage_not_starting_2| replace:: To do that, simply enter its full path in a terminal (command line) like this: ``~/Downloads/MyApplication.AppImage``.
 .. |appimage_content| replace:: an application and everything the application needs to run on all modern Linux distribution versions (e.g. libraries, icons and fonts)
 .. |increased_appimage_size| replace:: This increases the AppImage size (often by more than 10MB, although the amount depends on the linked libraries)
+.. |alternative_implementation_decisions| replace:: However, in the past, go-appimagetool usually made similar implementation decisions as the reference implementation so that the AppImages behave consistently.
+It sometimes includes newer more experimental features though (e.g. it already used the new static runtime for a longer time before the official reference implementation started to do so).

 .. _AppImageUpdate: https://github.com/AppImageCommunity/AppImageUpdate